Comprehensive or Targeted? How to Choose the Right Type of Autism Evaluation

 Assesses thinking skills and daily living abilities

-Reviews other possible conditions like ADHD or anxiety
+Reviews other possible conditions (ADHD, OCD, anxiety, depression)

 Targeted Autism Evaluation: